 You'll ask the buyers to wait, and before they go to the next page; you want to Offer Them The Up-Sell Without The Bonuses; At A Lower Price.
 This is why You Need To Remove The Bonuses.

+Note that even though this element is called a Down-Sell, The Price Should Still Be Slightly Higher Than The Front-End Offer; but Lower Than Up-Sell 1.

 Mindset #1: “The Up-Sell Is Not Worth My Money”